-Located just 90 minutes from Melbourne, The Great Ocean Road is a legendary road trip route and one of the best places to visit on a family trip to Australia.
-This picturesque road is 243 kilometres in length and dotted with iconic attractions like the Twelve Apostles and the Grotto, pristine beaches, and waterfalls.
+Located just 90 minutes from Melbourne, The Great Ocean Road is a legendary drive one of the best places to visit on a family trip to Australia.

 Given the plethora of outdoor activities, this destination is well suited to active families.
 If your little ones have never seen a koala before, we suggest you embark on the Kennett River Koala Walk.
 This short trail is known for its abundance of wild koalas which can be spotted in the trees above, as well as native colourful birds.

 Located in Western Australia and known as the Rubibi among the local aboriginal people, Broome is a remote beach town known for its incredible scenery, rich history, and a plethora of outdoor activities.